 Protein shakes aren’t just for your local gym rats; they offer a convenient protein source for all athletes both male and female.
-There is a common stereotype that whey protein is only used to create bulk muscle mass, however, this is far from the truth, protein can be used for a wide range of things including weight loss and toning the female physique.
+There is a common stereotype that whey protein is only used to create bulk muscle mass, however, this is far from the truth, protein powder can be used for a wide range of things including weight loss and toning the female physique.

 What is Whey Protein?

 Whey protein is basically a convenient alternative to whole foods that can be used to supplement the diet.
 It is produced as a by-product during the cheese making process.
 Milk is separated into solids and liquids – the leftover liquid is the whey.
 This is then processed to form a powder and the resulting whey protein is considered a complete protein, containing all 9 essential amino acids and with a low lactose content.

 When used as a supplement, whey protein can help to improve muscle protein synthesis and promote the growth of lean tissue mass.
 There is also some evidence to show that drinking whey protein can help women retain muscle mass and lose fat while trying to shed weight.

 But before you stock up and start drinking protein shakes on top of your regular diet, you need to learn how it can be used in a weight loss program.
 The suggestions below are options for times of day that we have found helpful when trying to lose weight.
 You would not use whey protein at all of these times.

 When to use whey protein for weight-loss